G3rkul3s/MultiLeap-Computer-Animation-Lab/README.md

 In this project algorithms from the ["Project MultiLeap: Making Multiple Hand Tracking Sensors to Act Like One"](https://www.researchgate.net/publication/357257620_Project_MultiLeap_Making_Multiple_Hand_Tracking_Sensors_to_Act_Like_One) paper by Tomáš Nováček and Marcel Jirina are implemented.

-*Note:* Those algorithm implementations, though in theory can be used with real-time sensor readings, have been designed with simulated readings in mind.
+📝*Note*: Those algorithm implementations, though in theory can be used with real-time sensor readings, have been designed with simulated readings in mind.

-*Warning*: For now calibration and hand fusion only works with the right hand.
+⚠*Warning*: For now, calibration and hand fusion only works with the right hand.

 ## To create an executable for this project:
 1. Create a build directory in the root folder